Mottie/Keyboard/README.md

 ## Dependencies
 * Required
     * jQuery 1.4.3+
-    * jQuery UI Positioning Utility (optional, if you position the keyboard yourself)
-    * jQuery UI CSS (can be customized)
     * jQuery caret (included with source)
 * Optional
+    * jQuery UI Positioning Utility (optional, if you position the keyboard yourself)
+    * jQuery UI CSS (can be customized) / Bootstrap CSS
     * jQuery mousewheel plugin - allows using mousewheel to scroll through other key sets
     * jQuery UI Autocomplete widget - use with jQuery keyboard autocomplete extension